hspekt/site/_posts/2020-8-15-genomewebinar.md

 **The peptides from Waters MassPrep you added will be also labled with TMT.
 How did you avoid the quantitation interference from these protein mixture?**

 The Waters MassPrep peptides tend not to ionize well.
 Even so, they were a purified peptide mixture of only a few peptides.
 This meant that we would (at worst) not be able to analyze other peptides while these eluted.
 Since our peptides typically eluted in ~10-15s, this meant that less than 2 minutes of our 60 minute active gradient would be spend analyzing those peptides.
 We considered the benefit of passivating the plastic surfaces worth this cost.
+We have only ever detected one of the MassPrep peptides using the LC-MS parameters we use for SCoPE2 data acquisition.

 **How many cells do you need to robustly define a cluster?**